Gingerbread Latte

 Ingredients

-• ½ cup strong brewed coffee or 1 shot espresso 120 g coffee or 30 g espresso
+• ½ cup strong brewed coffee or 1 shot espresso 120 grams

 Instructions

-3. Heat and Froth the Milk: Warm milk in a small saucepan over medium heat until hot but not boiling.
-Froth the milk using a handheld frother or whisk vigorously for a creamy texture.
+3. Warm and froth the milk – heat the milk in a small saucepan over medium heat until steaming at the edges but not boiling.
+Froth with a handheld frother or whisk until creamy and lightly foamy.

 Notes

-• Store leftover gingerbread syrup in an airtight container in the refrigerator for up to 2 weeks.
+Gingerbread syrup storage – store in an airtight jar in the refrigerator for up to 2 weeks.
+Stir before each use as the syrup may thicken slightly as it cools.

 Nutrition